 - Couple therapy

-Often when a person is diagnosed with a life-limiting or life-threatening illness, they will seek solace in a faith that they follow or have lost.
+Often when a person is diagnosed with a life-limiting or life-threatening illness, they may seek solace in a faith that they follow or have lost.
 Spiritual beliefs and faith can be a source of strength.

 Support groups are a helpful way to connect with people facing the same diagnosis or similar challenges to yourself.

 Brainwaves - Brain Tumour Support Group

 Brainwaves is South Bucks Hospice’s Brain Tumour Support Group.
 The group meets monthly and is facilitated by a counsellor and nurse providing information and support to patients who live with a malignant brain tumour.
 This group warmly welcomes family members and carers.

 Uplifted is South Bucks Hospice’s Breast Cancer Support Group.
 The group meets monthly, is facilitated by a nurse and focuses on the emotional wellbeing of women experiencing the impact of a breast cancer diagnosis.
 This group offers practical and emotional support to women of all ages at any stage of their diagnosis.

 Our Bereavement Support Group meets monthly to support family members and carers in coming to terms with the loss of a loved one.